Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Dataset Details

-\textbf{MAPLE (CS-Journal).} Since the label space we use (\ie 15,808 labels from \citet{zhang2022metadata}) is not identical to the original label space of CS-Journal (\ie 15,540 labels from \citet{zhang2023effect}), we remove papers that do not have any relevant labels in our label space.
+\textbf{MAPLE (CS-Journal).} Because label definitions are not released in MAPLE, we adopt the definitions of 15,808 CS fields-of-study in \citet{zhang2022metadata}.
+This label space is not identical to the original label space of CS-Journal (with 15,540 labels), and we remove papers that do not have any relevant labels in the adopted label space.
 Because some general labels (\eg ``\texttt{Machine Learning}'') are relevant to a large proportion of papers in the original dataset, we perform downsampling to ensure each label $l$ appears in at most 100 positive $(p, l)$ pairs in the pre-training data.
 In this way, the LM will not be overwhelmed by cases of general labels and can learn more semantics of specific labels (\eg ``\texttt{Lagrangian Support Vector Machine}'').

-\textbf{MAPLE (Biology-MeSH and Medicine-MeSH).} We combine these two datasets and use a shared label space of 30,194 MeSH terms.
+\textbf{MAPLE (Biology-MeSH and Medicine-MeSH).} We combine these two datasets and use a shared label space of 30,194 MeSH terms in the 2022 version of MeSH.
+The definition of each MeSH term is its ``Scope Note''.
 Same as above, we perform downsampling to ensure each label $l$ appears in at most 100 positive $(p, l)$ pairs in the pre-training data.

 \textbf{MAPLE (Coarse).} There are 19 fields in MAPLE.
 For each of the 18 non-CS fields, we sample 50,000 papers, label it as the corresponding coarse field (\eg a paper $p$ from the Mathematics field will form the paper-label pair $(p, \texttt{Mathematics})$), and put it into the pre-training data.
 These data can train the LM to perform coarse-grained classification.